 Before moving from the ‘burbs of Manassas, Virginia to a 10-acre piece of old farmland in Nokesville in 2017, Elissa (my wife) and I had essentially zero experience with farming.
 But we were curious.
-In March of 2018, we got some young chickens from Elissa’s aunt and uncle.
+In March of 2018, we got some chickens from Elissa’s aunt and uncle.
 Over time we obtained more chickens, also some ducks, and grew out the flock.
 We started a garden, and got a couple bee hives.
-Sometime around the fall of 2018, we started trying to grow microgreens and bird fodder (as a feed supplement).
-In May of 2019 we got a couple bee hives and started a small garden.
-And then in June of 2019 we started selling what we could at the Manassas Farmer’s Market in the summer of 2019.
+Sometime around the fall of 2018, we began transitioning the farming thing from “fun hobby” to “side-hustle” (probably my fault).
+We incorporated as Pennington Market Farm, LLC that October, and then eventually started selling our wares at the Manassas Farmer’s Market in the summer of 2019.
 We’ve been slowly growing the business since then.

 Please check out our products page to view our current offerings and feel free to contact us if you have any questions or otherwise.
 As I mentioned, our primary sales outlet is the Manassas Farmer’s Market on Saturday mornings (almost year-round), so feel free to swing by our table and say hi.